insignia673/RayCast-Engine/README.md

 ## RoadMap
-* This game is currently only in Winforms but it will be changed to monogame framework for DirectX because resizing the form to a bigger resolution will drastically lower the fps
+* This game is currently only in Winforms but it will be changed to monogame framework for DirectX because resizing the form to a bigger resolution drastically lowers the fps
 * Add features like Main menu, Settings, Map creator, ect...

 ## How to use